SAP/spartacus-docs/contributing_to_docs/writer-guide.md

     In your shell app, copy-paste the `git push --set-upstream origin [branch-name]` command from the error message and hit **Enter**.
 This command pushes your work, and simultaneously sets up the remote copy of your branch that you are pushing to.
 You only have to do this the first time you push a commit.
 After that, you only ever need the `git push` command to push your updates.

     When you push your commit, the work on your local branch is uploaded (pushed) to the remote branch.
-Now, anyone who tries to access this branch can see the work you have done (that is, all the work that you have pushed so far).
+Now, anyone who tries to access this branch can see the work you have done (that is, they can see all the work that you have pushed to the remote branch so far).

 1. Create a pull request.

-    The first time that you push a commit, Git returns a response in the terminal that includes a link to create a pull request (PR).
+    The first time that you successfully push a commit, Git returns a response in the terminal that includes a link to create a pull request (PR).
 Open this link and create a pull request.
 The steps are quite similar to creating a GitHub issue.

     Until your pull request is merged, you can continue pushing updates to it, so it is a good idea to create a PR when you push your first commit.